huzxaifa/quote-generator-web-app/assignment-2/README.markdown

 4. **Translate**:

-   - Select a language (e.g., Urdu, Hindi) and click "Translate" to translate the summary using the MyMemory API.
+   - Select a language (e.g., Urdu) and click "Translate" to translate the summary.

 ## Project Structure